-To accomplish a tough set of tasks in a timely manner, F-35 program management started with a number of highly optimistic fundamental premises (or "framing assumptions").
+To accomplish a tough set of tasks in a timely manner, F-35 program management started with a number of highly optimistic fundamental premises (or framing assumptions).
 These, in turn, led to a program strategy that was success-oriented with little margin for error or surprises.
-Major assumptions included the following:2
+Major assumptions included the following:

 JSF is readily available.
-Program management assumed the X-35 (a concept demonstrator) was a Y-35 (prototype for production, Blickstein, et al., 2011).
-This suggested that a development program (SDD) could proceed on an ambitious schedule and then transition quickly to full-rate production (~200 per year).
+The program management assumed the X-35 (a concept demonstrator) was a Y-35 (prototype for production; Blickstein et al., 2011).
+This suggested that an SDD could proceed on an ambitious schedule and then transition quickly to full-rate production (~200 per year).

-This time it's different.
-The program was structured (perhaps implicitly) on the promise of improved manufacturing methods and reformed acquisition practices, even though their value in practice had yet to be demonstrated.
-For example, an abbreviated test schedule was planned, enabled by improved computer simulation capability (unnamed source, 2018).3 Also, new manufacturing methods, such as unitized wing, would save both time in development and money in procurement.
+This time, it's different.
+The program was structured (perhaps implicitly) on the promise of improved manufacturing methods and reformed acquisition practices- even though their value in practice had yet to be demonstrated.
+For example, an abbreviated test schedule was planned, enabled by improved computer simulation capability (unnamed source, 2018).
+Also, new manufacturing methods, such as a unitized wing, would save both time in development and money in procurement.